Independence Pass Info & Aspen History

 About the Independence Ghost Town:

-A bit about Aspen History Facts and Timeline
+A bit about Aspen History and a Timeline

 When the silver mines around Aspen eventually petered out, this picturesque Victorian mountain town reinvented itself as a world-class ski resort.